forestgrape/coronavirus/controlling.md

   * P2 (Australia/New Zealand AS/NZA 1716:2012)
   * Korea 1st class (Korea KMOEL - 2017-64)
   * DS2 (Japan JMHLW-Notification 214, 2018)

+* ###### Medium-High Filtration
+  FFP1

 * ###### Intermediate Filtration
   Surgical Masks

 * ###### Low Filtration
   Textile mask often have low filter performance.
 They prevent the [droplet exchange](./transmission.md#droplets) when face-to-face talking and offer some self protection regarding aerosols.
-However, they do not reliably prevent the spread of aerosols, which is important in indoor rooms if possibly infected.
+However, they do not prevent the spread of aerosols, which is important in indoor rooms if possibly infected.
 Indoors where aerosol transmission is likely low filtration masks shouldn't be used to protect others.

 ##### Usage Classes
 * ###### Dust Protection Masks
   _Protection masks_ against dust are constructed for outside-in protection and therefore good for self protection.
-Sometimes they have valves which let the air out unfiltered.
-That means that there is not inside to outside protection and thus masks with valves offer protection for the wearer only and *not* for others.
-Usually they have very effective filters and thus filter virions.
+Sometimes they have valves which let out the air unfiltered.
+That means that there is no inside to outside protection.
+Thus masks with valves offer protection for the wearer only and *not* for others.
+Dust mask exists for all mid to very high filter classes including all FFP filter classes.
 * _Medical masks_ : There are two types of medical mask.
   * ###### Surgical Masks
-    _Surgical masks_ are constructed for comfort and a focus is on inside to outside protection (during surgery, the body is open and so there is no skin protection).
-Mainly larger particles such as bacteria are filtered and additionally they cover the entire mouth area where often some nutrition rests can be.
+    _Surgical masks_ are constructed for comfort and the focus is on inside to outside droplet protection (during surgery, the body is open and so there is no skin protection).
+Mainly larger particles such as bacteria are filtered.
+They cover the entire mouth area to prevent  nutrition rests or face hairs falling down.
+Usually they are very flat and don't look muzzle like which is bad since the air pressure isn't evenly distributed across the filter especially when mouth breathing/talking (the pressure peaks before the mouth and much of the airflow then gets a sideway momentum).
   * ###### Medical protections masks
     _Medical protections masks_ are constructed to protect medical staff against pathogens from infected patients.
-These masks are usually in the highest filtration category and offer good protection for all pathogens including viruses.
+These masks are usually in a high [filtration category](#filter-performance) such as FFP2 and offer good protection for all pathogens including viruses.
 * ###### Textile Masks
   _Textile masks_ or _Community masks_ are available in a lot of sizes and styles.
 These masks often offer could comfort and style.
 The [filtration performance](#filter-performance) is often [low](#low-filtration).
 The [droplet spread](./transmission.md#summary-airborne-transmission) is prevented but how relevant the droplet spread is, is unclear.

 #### Clean Masks
 The [mask effectiveness](#mask-effectiveness) is usually evaluated with fresh masks and not with mask worn for several hours.
 The problem if the mask is continuously worn for several hours is, that virions can be slowly breathed through the filter, which occurs more at exhalation than inhalation ([mask effectiveness](#mask-effectiveness)).
-Therefore mask should regularly be changed or [cleaned](#mask-cleaning)
+Therefore mask should regularly be changed or [cleaned](#mask-cleaning).
+Even just rotating a bunch masks through each day and reusing them the next day is an option, important is just wear the same mask as short as doable especially if its about protecting others.

 #### Mask Cleaning
 * __wash__: wash with soap/hot water/machine-wash
 * __heat__: heat to around 70 degrees for 20 minutes e.g. hot water, steam or in the oven - all measures which have been scientifically proven to destroy the Sars-CoV-2 viruses and leave the mask intact [citation coming] [Chan et al.](#chan) have shown that Sars-CoV-1 is inactivated above 50 degrees.
 * __sunlight__: if washing or heating is not available (e.g. water saving in dry areas or camping), putting the mask to the bright sunlight is an alternative in areas with intense sunlight.
 * __disinfect__: spray with *pure* alcohol (*not* alcohol intended for cleaning)
 * __waiting__: Usually half of the virions decay during several hours at room temperature (i.e. the halflife time is several hours).
-Thus the next day most virions decayed.
+Thus the next day (or even better a few days) most virions are decayed.

 #### Mask Recommendation
 Officially recommend masks for spread reduction in indoor rooms.
 Without an official recommendation, people can be put off or look afraid of masks, at least [were] in Europe, which is not desirable, since masks are protective.